ufuk-cakir/rubix/source/index.rst

 - Adding dust attenuation
 - Adding support for gradient calculation

-If you are interested in contributing to the code or have ideas for further features, please contact us.
+If you are interested in contributing to the code or have ideas for further features, please contact us via a github issue.
 If you use the code in your research, please cite the following paper: ???

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: RUBIX documentation:

    self
    installation
+   versions
    publications
    licence